Porvesh/Porvesh.github.io/_posts/2023-08-31-sophomore-year.md

   - Finished playing *God of War* - absolutely worth every second.

 - **A Shift in Focus**
   Winter semester changed everything.
-  Took **Intro to Computer Architecture** and a few **robotics courses** — and just like that, I found my passion.
-Hardware.
+  I took **Intro to Computer Architecture** and a few [**robotics courses**](https://porvesh.github.io/projects/2024-03-04-robotics/)—and just like that, I found my passion.
+  **Hardware.
 Systems.
-Robotics.
-That was it.
+Robotics.** That was it.
+I was hooked.

 - **Spring Break in Puerto Rico**
   - Old San Juan was *immaculate* —  bright walls, cobblestone streets, piña coladas that were way too smooth.